DURATION

 Transfers

 At the end of your trip, you will be dropped at the airport around 1pm.
 We recommend booking a flight that departs after 3pm in order to enjoy a morning at leisure in Porto Moniz.
 If you are extending your trip and wish to be dropped off in Funchal city centre instead of the airport on Day 7 this will be possible free of charge.
-Once you have booked your flights, please provide your host with this information, who will plan logistics.
+Once you have booked your flights, please provide your host with this information via the passenger information form.

 Travel options